jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - Ordering more algae from Algae Research Supply?

 Cell Counts for Old and New Algae Carboys
+*Note: Best Concentration of Algae is 7.5 x 10^5 cells/mL*
 - Tetrasemis chuii
-	- Old Tetraselmis:
+	- Old Tetraselmis: 2.78 x 10^6 cells/mL
-	- New Tetraselmis:
+	- New Tetraselmis: 7 x 10^4 cells/mL
 - Isochrysis galbana
-	- Old Isochrysis galbana
+	- Old Isochrysis galbana:
-	- New Isochrysis galbana
+	- New Isochrysis galbana:
 - Chaetoceros
 	- Old Chaetoceros
 	- New Chaetoceros